 Uber drivers are generally terrific here (Check their ratings when you connect).
 I collect phone numbers of the ones I really like to hire them off the books now and then for a morning of errands.

 A few hours costs 300 pesos (I tip 50 pesos), or about $18.
-Sometimes I give them 50 pesos to get a cup of coffee if I'll be more than 10-15 inside a store or office.
+Sometimes I give them 50 pesos to get a cup of coffee if I'll be more than five minutes inside a store or office.
 They are happy as clams with this arrangement.

 I wouldn't drive a car in an Uber town in Mexico even if I had one.
-Uber drivers have told where to get a new phone battery and how many buses serve a certain street I'm considering moving to.
+Uber drivers have given me plenty of information I need, whether it's where to get a new phone battery or how many buses serve a certain street I'm considering moving to.
 One even told where to buy the organic oatmeal cookies he made in his other business.

 3. The Bureaucratic Process - Imagine yourself working at a consumer agency in the U.S. A consumer comes in with a complaint and speaks no English at all.
 The next one comes in, speaks some English, and goes on to mention that he studies every day.
 Which would you be more predisposed to go out of your way for?
 I often notice a marked difference in reception, even when I mangle the language totally.